 -Joyce Fiodembo is a nurse, author, and founder of International Nurse Support.

-My advice is to get as much education, experience, knowledge and skills as possible and to learn to work collaboratively with a diverse workforce and sensitively and with caring with your clients.
+My advice is to get as much education, experience, knowledge, and skills as possible, learn to work collaboratively with a diverse workforce sensitively, and learn to be caring with your clients.
 When recruiting and hiring, I look for an applicant that has energy, knowledge, and skills, especially with the ability to actively listen and effectively communicate.
 I look for a pleasant “can do attitude” and willingness to learn new skills and be able to graciously adapt to change.

 -Patti Cassinerio, MA, BSN, PHN, RN is President of the California School Nurses Organization

 Attend professional nursing meetings in your field of interest.
 This can lead to job openings before they go to the general public, plus you may be able to determine if this is really a field of nursing for you.
 Network.
 Get as much experience as you can, this will allow you to get the job you want.
 All work experience may not be enjoyable, but it is all useful.

 -Marianne Mika, RN, CCM is Vice President of the Florida State Association of Occupational Health Nurses, Inc.

 Be active in your student nurses association.
 Upon graduation and licensure join your state nurses association.
 RNs such as yourself are in a position to make change happen by joining your state nurses association.
 If RNs came together we would be heard and policies and procedures would change; however, at this time, our voices are not loud enough with only 2-3% of RNs belonging to their professional association.
 Networking with fellow nurses who value the professional association is so important.
 State nurses associations have been and continue to advocate for RNs to be able to practice to the full extent of our education and competency.
 There are many opportunities to get involved and stay updated by being a member.